sts10/sts10.github.io/_posts/2017-11-18-trying-go-and-rust.markdown

 ./main
 ```

+### Managing Versions of Rust

 I used [rustup](https://rustup.rs/) to manage my versions (or channels) of Rust.

-For my fellow Rubyists, `rustc` is like `ruby`, while [rustup](https://rustup.rs/) (easy install using `curl`) is like `rvm` or `rbenv` (version manager). `cargo` doesn't really have a Ruby equivalent, but I would recommend using it over `rustc`.
+For my fellow Rubyists, `rustc` is like `ruby`, while [rustup](https://rustup.rs/) is like `rvm` or `rbenv` (your version manager). `cargo` doesn't really have a Ruby equivalent (unless you call it like `rails`, but it's more lightweight), but I would recommend using it over `rustc`.

 The versions-- called "channels"-- of Rust that you can manage with `rustup` are stable, beta, and nightly.
-I did all my work for this project with stable.
+I did all my work for this project with stable, but as you can read above, I would have avoided a bug if I had used Nightly.